-Junior computer programmers are probably going to be the group of people that you’ll encounter the most.
-They are basically the guys and girls that define “programming” as we know it.
+Junior computer programmers are probably going to be a group of people that you’ll encounter the most.
+They are the guys and girls that define “programming” as we know it.

 A beginner programmer “becomes” a junior one once he or she acquires some amount of experience.
 I’ve put the word “becomes” in quotation marks since there is no specific time frame or achievable goal that would automatically re-classify an entry-level programmer to a junior one.

-A junior computer programmer salary is usually seen as the general indication of what you should expect to earn as a programmer.
-This isn’t always necessarily the good way of looking at it, though.
-A “junior programmer” can be anyone from a few years all the way to more than ten years of experience.
+A junior computer programmer salary is usually seen as a general indication of what you should expect to earn as a programmer.
+This isn’t always necessarily a good way of looking at it, though.
+A “junior programmer” can be anyone from a few years to more than ten years of experience.
 This also means that their salaries fluctuate quite heavily – it all depends on the before-mentioned experience, place of work, the complexity of tasks, etc.

 Senior Computer Programmers